-The Allergy Services at Virginia ENT are under the direction of Dr. Thomas Robertson and Dr. Daniel Van Himbergen and augmented by Wendy Bond, FNP-C. We specialize in identifying and treating allergies which affect the ear, nose and throat causing sinusitis, hearing loss and dizziness.
+The Allergy Services at Virginia ENT are under the direction of Dr. Thomas Robertson and Dr. Daniel Van Himbergen and augmented by Emily Kane, NP.
+We specialize in identifying and treating allergies which affect the ear, nose and throat causing sinusitis, hearing loss and dizziness.

 By incorporating allergy testing and treatment into our ENT practice we are able to treat patients much more effectively.
 If patients are having trouble breathing through their nose, post nasal drainage, rhinitis or frequent sinus infection, Virginia ENT is the clear choice to explore whether allergies might be an underlying cause.